Natural Art: The Photography of Brad Hill

 The Great Blue Heron (Ardea herodias) is the largest, most wide-spread and best known of the North American Herons.
 Great Blue Herons are monogamous but breed colonially in congregations known as rookeries.
 Legal protection of rookeries in many parts of North America have had positive results on their populations.
 Currently most of North America's populations of these birds are considered healthy and stable.

-This Great Blue Heron was photographed in the Columbia Valley of the East Kootenays.
+This immature Great Blue Heron was photographed in the Columbia Valley of the East Kootenays.
 Many ecosystems within the Columbia Valley face development pressure, including pressure from logging operations.
 Wildsight is an effective conservation organization that protects biodiversity and promotes sustainable communities in Canada's Columbia and Rocky Mountains.
 Support for Wildsight, through donation or becoming a member, will help ensure that they remain effective in their efforts to conserve threatened or endangered species and ecosystems.

 *as determined by COSEWIC: The Committee on the Status of Endangered Wildlife in Canada